Ensembl/ensembl-cdm-docs/src/docs/gene.md

 # Gene

-The `Gene` data type contains the information to represents the concept of a Gene.
+The `Gene` data type contains the information to represent the concept of a Gene.
 It is without a genomic location, but lists its `GeneAlleles` which do have genomic locations.
 `Gene` has the following fields:

 | Field                 | Type                                    | Description                         |